Another dimension in the world well trod

 The Beauty You Must See is here and now.

 The best teachers in our life are the wise others, some great books we read and our own direct experience.
 A combination of all these inspired this poem on joy — The Beauty You Must See in the everyday life, the mundane.
-As the Japanese art of Kintsugi, repairing broken ceramics with tinted, often gold-dusted, glue to create even more beautiful objects, the wabi-sabi of seing beauty in imperfection changes your outlook.
+As the Japanese art of Kintsugi, repairing broken ceramics with tinted, often gold-dusted, glue to create even more beautiful objects, the wabi-sabi of seeing beauty in imperfection changes your outlook.

-When I was selecting the above images to accompany this poem, I found way too many in my 100k-rich photo library.
-This made me smile, as I realised that I trully live by what I write about in my poetry.
+When I was selecting the images to accompany this poem, I found way too many in my 100k-rich photo library.
+This made me smile, as I realised that I truly live by what I write about in my poetry.
 I see beauty in so much that surrounds me every day, minute, place and space.
 I hope, that you will find inspiration to see it clearly too.

 If your lenses wear the magic, the spell empowers your entire life.
-A positive attitude, marveling at all there exists, the wondrous joy of a child, these all teach us to be appreciative of all that becomes ‘normal’ for most adults.
+A positive attitude, marvelling at all there exists, the wondrous joy of a child, these all teach us to be appreciative of all that becomes ‘normal’ for most adults.
 Kids can teach us so much, as any good mother would say.

 372 5th Ave, Brooklyn, NY 11215